-- 2. NCQA Accreditation Survey Report, and any other Accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; - 3.
+- NCQA Accreditation Survey Report, and any other Accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; - 3.
 Current accreditation activities (e.g., scheduled audit date, scheduled NCQA submissions, etc.), ifany; - 4.
 Health Plan internal mock audits - 5.
 Hawaii State Department of Commerce and Consumer Affairs (DCCA) License to operate as a Health Plan; - 6.
 DCCA Certificate of Good Standing; and - 7.
 Current licensure activities (if any).

 - A) DHS shall use the following KPIs to evaluate Health Plan performance on the Accreditation Status Report. - 1.
-Current Accreditation Status: NCQA Health Plan Accreditation status is current. - Presence of one or more deficits, corrective actions, areas of weakness, or concerns in Accreditation or Licensing: Any concerns or areas of weakness noted in the Health Plan Accreditation Survey Report or other attachments. - 3.
-NCQA Health Insurance Plan Ratings: Most Recent Health Plan Ratings across three composite areas: - a.
-Consumer Satisfaction - b.
-Prevention - c.
-Treatment - 4.
-Additional NCQA or Other Distinctions, Accreditations, Certifications, or Deeming: Number and name of additional
+Current Accreditation Status: NCQA Health Plan Accreditation status is current. - 2.
+Presence of one or more deficits, corrective actions, areas of weakness, or concerns in Accreditation or Licensing - 3.
+NCQA Rating (Overall) - 4.
+NCQA Rating (Consumer Satisfaction) - 5.
+NCQA Rating (Prevention) - 6.
+NCQA Rating (Treatment) - 7.
+Additional NCQA or Other Distinctions, Accreditations, Certifications, or Deeming - 8.
+Current Certificate of Good Standing (DCCA)

-- distinctions, accreditations, certifications, or deeming held by the Health Plan. - 5.
-Current Licensure Status: Health Plan is currently licensed by DCCA to operate as a Health Plan in the State of Hawaii. - 6.
-Current Certificate of Good Standing: Health Plan has a current certificate of good standing from DCCA.
+9. Current Licensure Status: Health Plan is currently licensed by DCCA to operate as a Health Plan in the State of Hawaii. n Manual PEV 23 4